-Simply download and run this freeware portable app and it will sit in the notification area.
+Simply download and run this freeware portable app, which will sit in the notification area.
 Right-click on its icon to show the options.
-To empty the recycle bin, you can either double-click on its icon or select the Empty Recycle Bin option.
+To empty the recycle bin, double-click on its icon or select the Empty Recycle Bin option.

-You can add it to the startup folder so that it runs every time Windows starts.
-MiniBin allows you to choose your own icons and offers detailed configuration.
-If you delete the files, empty.ico and full.ico in the folder, you will get a different icon.
+You can add it to the startup folder every time Windows starts.
+MiniBin allows you to choose your icons and offers detailed configuration.
+If you delete the files empty.ico and full.ico in the folder, you will get a different icon.
 You can also replace them with your own icons.